Mirror symmetry for log Calabi-Yau surfaces I: Basics

 Similarly, $\check\Lambda_B$ is the dual local system, locally generated by $dy_1,\ldots,dy_n$. \end{definition}

 We will be primarily interested in $\dim B=2$ in this paper, in which case $\Delta$ will consist, in all our examples, of a finite number of points.
-All integral affine manifolds we encounter will in fact be oriented integral linear.
+All integral affine manifolds we encounter will in fact be \emph{linear}, in the sense that the coordinate transformations are in fact linear rather than just affine linear.

-The fundamental example for this paper is the following.
-Fix a pair $(Y,D)$ where $Y$ is a rational surface and $D=D_1+\cdots+D_n \in |-K_Y|$ is an anti-canonical cycle of rational curves.
-We associate to this data a pair $(B,\Sigma)$, where $B$ is homeomorphic to $\RR^2$ with singularity at the origin, and $\Sigma$ is a decomposition of $B$ into cones.
+We associate to a Looijenga pair $(Y,D)$ a pair $(B,\Sigma)$, where $B$ is homeomorphic to $\RR^2$ and has the structure of integral affine manifold with one singularity at the origin, and $\Sigma$ is a decomposition of $B$ into cones.
+We call $(B,\Sigma)$ the \emph{tropicalization} of $(Y,D)$, and $\Sigma$ the \emph{fan} of $(Y,D)$.
 The idea is that we pretend that $(Y,D)$ is toric and we try to build the associated fan.
 More precisely, the construction is as follows.